Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 5. **Continuous Release Gates:** Releases SHOULD be automatically tested against a security policy before deployment to production to prevent the deployment of artifacts with severe security violations.

-6. **Documentation:** All security approvals and risk management decisions MUST be documented.

 ## {{site.TITLE_SSDLC_SECDEV_VULMREM}}

 Security findings with a *criticality >= [HIGH]* (or CVSS[^2] v3 Score >= 7.0) MUST be sufficiently mitigated before a new application release is allowed to go live: